So you think you can DJ? – The Finals – Choose your favorite DJ.

 Follow Lorenzo Davillo on Facebook.

-Tagged as: Lorenzo Davillo, Question, Artist, DJ, Interview, Q&A.
+Tagged as: Artist, DJ, Interview, Lorenzo Davillo, Q&A, Question.

 DJ | MUSIC CURATOR & SELECTOR | PODCAST MAKER | BLOGGER Professional online interpreneur.
 Coffee practitioner.
 Electronic music culture maven.
 Total music guru.
 Infuriatingly humble problem solver.
 Food & sports fanatic.